MachineSchooling/TheSchoolingMachine/README.md

 The program that downloads card data from MTGJSON.com is located in mtgjson.py.

 Required to run the bot, but not included here, is a file called private.py which contains the bot's login information.

+Required to run the bot, but not included here, is a file called users.txt which contains the bot's active user list.